 In Duluth, von Luerzer painted mostly landscapes.
 The Minnesota Historical Society owns his 1895 painting Duck Hunters, which depicts two hunters in a duck boat.
 He also painted scenes of the logging industry.
 The St. Louis County Historical Society owns two von Luerzer paintings, Logging Scene (1892) and Autumn Landscape with Pond (date unknown).
 In 1899 he was hired to paint interior decorations in the residence of the Right Rev. James McGolrick, Bishop of the Diocese of Duluth, at 211 West 4th Street.

-Around 1900 von Luerzer and fellow artist and Austrian John Fery, who was in Duluth for a short time, were hired to paint murals in the Brewery Saloon inside the Fitger Brewery.
+In 1894 von Luerzer and fellow artist and Austrian John Fery, who was in Duluth for a short time, were hired to paint murals in the Brewery Saloon inside the Fitger Brewery.
 Von Luerzer’s paintings depicted, among other things, elves brewing beer and inebriated monks and a depiction of August Fitger’s boyhood home in Delmenhorst, Germany.
 In 1914 the murals were moved to the new Brewery Saloon Fitger had built next to the brewery at 508 East Superior Street.
-In 1916 the Brewery Saloon became the Pickwick, which still operates today.
+The Brewery Saloon later became the Pickwick restaurant, which still operates today.
 The murals can still be seen in the restaurant’s Dutch Room.